Overview

 Comments

-Sun supports single-line comments:
+Sun supports single-line and block comments:

 // This is a comment